LupuC/FlowUI_firefox/README.md

 * Add a bg and border radius to the url bar (to be able to see where the url bar starts and ends).

 ver.
 0.2
-* Added the arc border and roundness window.
+* Added the arc-like border and roundness to window.

 ```